Biomarker Glossary

 Citrulline is a naturally occurring amino acid, which means that it does not have to be obtained through our diet as it is synthesized from other amino acids in the body.
 Its main precursor is the amino acid glutamine.
 Citrulline has many important roles in the body but unlike some amino acids, it is not used to build proteins.

 Copper is a metal element and an essential dietary trace mineral required for several important metabolic reactions in our bodies.
-Copper is a trace mineral, meaning that our bodies only need little amounts of it.
-However, it plays a key role in our overall health metabolism, especially with our bones, tissues, nervous system, digestive system and immune system.
+Copper is a trace mineral, meaning that our bodies only need small amounts of it.
+However, it plays a key role in our overall health metabolism, especially with our bones, tissues, nervous system, digestive system, and immune system.

 Ferritin is a protein that stores iron and that releases it in a controlled manner.
 Our ferritin levels reflect the amount of iron the body has stored for future use.